-As on March 31, 2023 Company is not having any Subsidiary, Joint Venture or Associate Company however during the year the Company has only one wholly own subsidiary name as "Camex HK Limited" at Hongkong and company also has one subsidiary name as "Camper Metaplast LLP".
-Pursuant to provisions of Section 129(3) of the Act, a statement containing salient features of the financial statements of the Company's subsidiary in Form AOC-1 is attached to the financial statements of the Company as ANNEXURE-I and forms part of this report.
+As on March 31, 2025 Company is not having any Subsidiary, Joint Venture or Associate Company.
+Therefore a statement containing salient features of the financial statements of the Company's subsidiary in Form AOC-1 is not required to be attached.